FaridSafi/best-practises/README.md

 Using [Material UI](http://www.material-ui.com/) for web app

-[Material UI Kit](https://github.com/xinthink/react-native-material-kit) cna be used for RN app
+[Material UI Kit](https://github.com/xinthink/react-native-material-kit) can be used for RN app